Introduction

 Each part of this match rule really has its own scope.

-This enables each part to introduce its own helpful global variables and functions that the user can leverage to write more expressive instrumentation!
+This enables each part to introduce its own helpful bound variables and functions that the user can leverage to write more expressive instrumentation!

-These provided globals and functions are added to the AST in the whamm_parser.rs
+These bound variables and functions are added to the AST in the whamm_parser.rs

 See the probes syntax documentation for a helpful CLI tool that enables the user to see what is in-scope for any given probe match rule.